-- Responsible Parties must take measures to reduce interpersonal contact and congregation, through methods such as: - limiting in-person presence to only those staff who are necessary to be on site; - adjusting workplace hours; - reducing on-site workforce to accommodate social distancing guidelines; - shifting design (e.g. A/B teams, staggered arrival/departure times); - prioritizing tasks that allow for social distancing, over those that do not; and/or - avoiding multiple crews and/or teams working in one area by staggering scheduled tasks and using signs to indicate occupied areas.
+- Responsible Parties must take measures to reduce interpersonal contact and congregation, through methods such as: - o limiting in-person presence to only those staff who are necessary to be on site; - adjusting workplace hours; - o reducing on-site workforce to accommodate social distancing guidelines; - shifting design (e.g. A/B teams, staggered arrival/departure times); - prioritizing tasks that allow for social distancing (e.g. animal feeding), over those that do not (e.g. riding lessons with novice riders); and/or - avoiding multiple crews and/or teams working in one area by staggering scheduled tasks and using signs to indicate occupied areas. - Viewing of horses and other animals for sale/breeding, lessons and riding horses for hire must be done in an outdoor arena or area, and by appointment only.
+All interactions must be conducted outdoors and must adhere to strict social distancing of six feet between customers and employees.